shmulik-willinger/behavioral_cloning/writeup.md

  ![]( https://github.com/shmulik-willinger/behavioral_cloning/blob/master/readme_img/correction-angle.png?raw=true)

-To help the model generalize better and to improve the accuracy on the opposite curves, I flipped the images and angles to simulate driving counter-clockwise, thinking that this would save me to collect more reliable information and will double the dataset.
-There are couple of ways to horizontally flip an image, I used cv2.flip() after reading that it usually faster that using ather methods like np.fliplr().
-Here is an image that has been flipped:
+To help the model generalize better and to improve the accuracy on the opposite curves, I flipped the images and angles to simulate driving counter-clockwise, thinking that this would save me from collecting more reliable information and will double the dataset.
+There are couple of ways to horizontally flip an image, I used cv2.flip() after observing that it is much faster than using other methods like np.fliplr().

+Here is an example of image that has been flipped in that process:

 original image      |  flipped image :---------------------:|:---------------------:
 ![]( https://github.com/shmulik-willinger/behavioral_cloning/blob/master/readme_img/before_flip.jpg?raw=true)  |  ![]( https://github.com/shmulik-willinger/behavioral_cloning/blob/master/readme_img/after_flip.jpg?raw=true)

-During the training I experienced some other image processing techniques like reduced the bandwidth of the image by converting each image from BGR to YUV, adding brightness randomization by convering images to HSV and more.
+During the training I have tried some other image processing techniques like reduced the bandwidth of the images by converting each image from BGR to YUV, adding brightness randomization by convering images to HSV and more.
 After I realized that these changes were not conducive to better prediction outcomes - I removed them from the final preprocessing step.
-Here is an example of image Transformation I tried:
+Here is an example of some image transformation I tried:

 reduce bandwith      |  brightness randomization | grayscale :---------------------:|:---------------------:|:---------------------:
 ![]( https://github.com/shmulik-willinger/behavioral_cloning/blob/master/readme_img/reduce_bandwith.jpg?raw=true)  |  ![]( https://github.com/shmulik-willinger/behavioral_cloning/blob/master/readme_img/brightness_randomization.jpg?raw=true)|  ![]( https://github.com/shmulik-willinger/behavioral_cloning/blob/master/readme_img/grayscale.jpg?raw=true)

-Regarding the Distribution of the Steering lables, It is clear to see that Steering angle s=0 have the highest frequency, and that there are more positive angles than negative, meaning the dataset is not balance (the flipping step balancing this distribution)
+Regarding the distribution of the steering lables, It is clear to see that steering angle s=0 have the highest frequency, and that there are more positive angles than negative, meaning the dataset is not balance (By horizontally reversing the images we gain distribution balancing)

 ![]( https://github.com/shmulik-willinger/behavioral_cloning/blob/master/readme_img/steering_distribution.jpg?raw=true)